nmichlo-old/arbotix-arm-quickstart/README.md

 ## 1️⃣ Software Versions:

 ### Arduino:

+> If your goal is to use ROS, arduino is only needed the first time to copy across ros.ino to the board.

 - Arduino 1.8.x is compatible with 1.6.x
   (The arduino community was forked prior to 1.8, and needed to keep compatibility).
 - FILES: